 The Building Management Ordinance requires the Management Committee to prepare financial statements which give a true and fair view of the financial transactions and financial position of the Corporation.
-Accordingly, the Management Committee is responsible for the preparation of the financial statements that give a true and fair view in accordance with HKFRS for Private Entities issued by the HKICPA, and for such internal control as the Management Committee determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+Accordingly, the Management Committee is responsible for the preparation of the financial statements that give a true and fair view in accordance with HKFRS for Private Entities issued by the HKICPA, and for such internal control as the Management Committee determines is necessary to enable the

-The addressee of the report may not necessarily always be the members of the Owners' Corporation.
+1 The addressee of the report may not necessarily always be the members of the Owners' Corporation.

-In Hong Kong, it is a common practice to disclose the place of incorporation of the company.
+2 In Hong Kong, it is a common practice to disclose the place of incorporation of the company.

-Delete as appropriate, different terms may be used as long as they are consistent with the titles of the corresponding statements.
+3 Delete as appropriate, different terms may be used as long as they are consistent with the titles of the corresponding statements.

-According to paragraph 3.18 of the HKFRS for Private Entities, the entity may present a single statement of income and retained earnings in place of the statement of comprehensive income and statement of changes in equity.
+4 According to paragraph 3.18 of the HKFRS for Private Entities, the entity may present a single statement of income and retained earnings in place of the statement of comprehensive income and statement of changes in equity.